chaoge525/soafee_demo/documentation/validations.rst

 The environment clean operation involves:

-    * Deleting any previous K3s test Service and k3 port forwarding processes
+    * Deleting any previous K3s test Service
     * Deleting any previous K3s test Deployment, ensuring corresponding Pods are also deleted